 A great day for both skiers and non-skiers. bus will depart Zell am See hotels in the morning and proceed to Kitzbuhel where the skiers and non-skiers will leave the bus.
 The skiers will proceed to the cable station to get their lift ticket.
 The non-skiers will proceed with the guide for a

-day tour includes tour to Waterfalls, Entrance to National Park Museum and guided tour of museum.
+Half day tour includes tour to Krimml Waterfalls and guided tour to Entrance of the National Park Museum.

 Leaving Zell am See by bus the drive will take you just